fguillen/SpaceSuckersChronicles/README.md

 * Attack remains recollection possibility.
 * Multi-language (just English)
 * I'm gonna use the most familiar ORM to me: ActiveRecord (I don't want this election to stack me)
+* Error protection (everything will crash in case request bad-format, or resource not found)